PhilipQuirke/transformer-maths/_posts/2023-10-14-Understanding-Addition.md

 - UseCarry1 (aka UC1), which takes the previous column's carry output and adds it to the sum of the current digit pair.
 That is it combines BA and MC1.
 - UseSum9 (aka US9), which propagates (aka cascades) a carry over of 1 to the next column if the current column sums to 9 and the previous column generated a carry over.
 US9 is a complex task as it spans three digits.
 For some rare questions (e.g. 05555+04445=10000) US9 applies to up to four sequential digits, causing a chain effect, with the MC1 cascading through multiple digits.
 This cascade requires a time ordering of the US9 calculations from lower to higher digits.

+We used these tasks to analyse the model during training.
 While the model was training, we categorised each question based on which tasks the model must perform to get the correct answer.
 We categorised each training question as one of:
 - Only the BA task is needed (e.g. 11111+22222= ), or
 - The BA, MC1 and UC1 tasks are needed (e.g. 00045+00055= ), or
 - All the tasks including US9 are needed (e.g. 05555+04445= )